-Next, Parent, Your-Next, and Your-Parent (each always capitalized)
+Next, Adult, Parent, Your-Next, Your-Adult, and Your-Parent, each always capitalized (cf. Now)

 An exact synonym of Next (especially in relationship to Now or Child) is Parent (meaning the parent of the child that is a part of you, regardless of how aware and respectful you are of that child).
 Any construction using "Next" can also use "Parent."
 For example, Dwight-Next and Dwight-Parent mean the same.